Package 'topics'

 test_method

 (string) The test method to use. "default" checks if x_variable and y_variable only contain 0s and 1s, for which it applies logistic regression; otherwise it applies linear regression.
-Alternatively, the user may manually specify either "linear_regression" or "logistic_regression".
+Alternatively, if only specifying x_variable, the user may manually specify either "linear_regression" or "logistic_regression".

 p_adjust_method